abf149/gravsimGPU/README.md

 At startup, the `planets` array is initialized into some hard-coded planetary configuration.

 Each iteration employs four modeling stages.
-Each state employs a different GPU kernel for hardware acceleration.
+Stages 2 and 3 employ two different GPU kernels for hardware acceleration.

 ### Stage 1: host => device copy ###